CompassSecurity/CollaboRaider/README.md

 ## Settings tab
 This tab allows further configurations.
 ![Overview of the Settings tab](images/settings.png)

+# Credits
+The original Burp Extension [Collaborator Everywhere](https://github.com/portswigger/collaborator-everywhere) was initially created as a proof-of-concept for [Portswigger's blog post](https://portswigger.net/research/cracking-the-lens-targeting-https-hidden-attack-surface) on hidden server-side vulnerabilities.
+However, despite its popularity, the extension is quite old and no longer maintained, with the last commit being three years ago.
+This motivated me to rewrite the extension using the new Montoya API and add a few new features that I missed during previous pentesting assessments.

+Furthermore, Portswigger's example project repository contains a great [demo project](https://github.com/PortSwigger/burp-extensions-montoya-api-examples/tree/main/collaborator) that explains how to work with a custom Collaborator client, which served as starting point for this extension.

 # License
 See [LICENSE](LICENSE) file (MIT License).